Causal survival analysis under competing risks using longitudinal modified treatment policies: Efficient estimation via sequentially doubly robust regression

 \begin{assumption}[Piecewise smooth invertibility] Assume that the cardinality of $A_t$ is $p$.
 For each $h_t$, assume the support of $A_t$ conditional on $H_t=h_t$ may be partitioned into $p$-dimensional subintervals ${\cal I}_{t,j}(h_t):j = 1, \ldots, J_t(h_t)$ such that $\d(a_t, h_t, \varepsilon_t)$ is equal to some $\d_j(a_t, h_t, \varepsilon_t)$ in ${\cal I}_{t,j}(h_t)$ and $\d_j(\cdot,h_t, \varepsilon_t)$ has inverse function $\b_j(\cdot, h_t, \varepsilon_t)$ with Jacobian $\b_j'(\cdot, h_t, \varepsilon_t)$ with respect to $a_t$. \end{assumption}

-In what follows, we assume that either (i) (i) $A_t$ is a discrete random variable for all $t$, or (ii) $A_t$ is a continuous random variable and the modified treatment policy $\d$ satisfies Assumption~\ref{ass:inv}.
+In what follows, we assume that either (i) $A_t$ is a discrete random variable for all $t$, or (ii) $A_t$ is a continuous random variable and the modified treatment policy $\d$ satisfies Condition~\ref{ass:inv}.
 Next, for continuous $A_t$ we define { } where $\one_{t,j} \{u, h_t\} = 1$ if $u \in {\cal I}_{t, j}(h_t)$ and $\one_{t,j} \{u, h_t\} = 0$ otherwise.
-Under Assumption~\ref{ass:inv}, it is easy to show that the p.d.f.~of $A_t^\d$ conditional on the history $h_t$ is $\g_{A,t}^\d(a_t \mid h_t)$.
+Under Condition~\ref{ass:inv}, application of the formula for the density of a transformation shows that the p.d.f.~of $A_t^\d$ conditional on the history $h_t$ is $\g_{A,t}^\d(a_t \mid h_t)$.
 In the case of Example~\ref{ex:mshift}, the post-intervention p.d.f.~becomes

-which shows that piecewise smoothness is sufficient to handle interventions such as~\eqref{eq:mshift} which are not smooth in the full range of the exposure.
-Assumption~\ref{ass:inv} and expression~\eqref{eq:gdelta} ensure that we can use the change of variable formula when computing integrals over $\mathcal A_t$ for continuous exposures.
+which shows that piecewise smoothness is sufficient to handle interventions such as~\eqref{eq:mshift} which are not smooth in the full range of the treatment.
+Condition~\ref{ass:inv} and expression~\eqref{eq:gdelta} ensure that we can use the change of variable formula when computing integrals over $\mathcal A_t$ for continuous treatments.
 This is useful for studying properties of the parameter and estimators we propose.